-Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant No Impact XVII.
-MANDATORY FINDINGS OF SIGNIFICANCE Incorporation Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? \boxtimes

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? \boxtimes c) Does the project have environmental effects that will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes
+XVIII.
+MA NDATORY FINDINGS OF SIGNIFICANCE Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Does the project have the potential to degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)? \boxtimes c) Does the project have environmental effects that will cause substantial adverse effects on human beings, either directly or indirectly? \boxtimes

 - a.
-The project site is an undeveloped, disturbed grassland habitat and does not contain any known listed plant or animal species.
+The project site has previously been disturbed and does not contain any known listed plant or animal species.
 The project will not degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, reduce the number or restrict the range of a rare or endangered plant or animal.
 No historic or prehistoric resources are anticipated to be affected by the proposed project nor will the proposed project eliminate important examples of the major periods of California history or prehistory. - b.
 With the imposition of standard conditions of approval, the project does not have impacts that are individually limited, but cumulatively considerable.
-The project would increase, to a limited extent, traffic, greenhouse gases, and air pollution, all of which contribute to cumulative effects when future development along Highway 29 is considered.
-Cumulative impacts of these issues are discussed and addressed with standards conditions of approval, as necessary, in the relevant sections of this Initial study (e.g. Air Quality, Greenhouse Gas Emissions, and Transportation/Traffic.) - c.
+Potential traffic and housing impacts are discussed in their respective sections above.
+The project would also increase the demands for public services to a limited extent, increase traffic and air pollution, all of which contribute to cumulative effects when future development along Highway 29 is considered.
+Cumulative impacts of these issues are discussed and addressed with standards conditions of approval and mitigation measures, as necessary, in the relevant sections of this Initial study (e.g. Air Quality, Green House Gases, Population & Housing, and Transportation/Traffic.) - c.
 The project does not pose any substantial adverse effects on human beings, either directly or indirectly.